delta-hq/openblocklabs-starknet-data/README.md

 Haiko has written a contract function `depth` (currently on testnet) available here: [https://testnet.starkscan.co/contract/0xbaa40f0fc9b0e069639a88c8f642d6f2e85e18332060592acf600e46564204#read-write-contract](https://testnet.starkscan.co/contract/0xbaa40f0fc9b0e069639a88c8f642d6f2e85e18332060592acf600e46564204#read-write-contract)

-Which returns a response we can use to get market depths for pairs (current price is also needed and should be included in the response if possible).
+Which returns a response we can use to get market depths for pairs.
+This is a first draft, but two additional pieces of information will ultimately be needed: the current price (ideally included in the response rather than in a separate call) and the corresponding addresses of each user providing liquidity.

 `limits` are similar to Uniswap V3 `ticks`.
 Documentation explaining limits on Haiko: [https://haiko-docs.gitbook.io/docs/developers/advanced-concepts/limits](https://haiko-docs.gitbook.io/docs/developers/advanced-concepts/limits)